sebastiandedeyne/sebastiandedeyne.com/content/posts/refactoring-callbacks-to-async-await.md

 categories: ["articles"]
 ---

-Web browsers have a few functions that accept callback parameters. `setTimeout`, `setInterval` and `requestAnimationFrame` are the first that come to mind.
+Web browsers have a few functions that accept callback parameters. `setTimeout` and `requestAnimationFrame` are the first that come to mind.

 If you need to do multiple calls to these functions in a row, you quickly end up in callback hell.
 Here's a quick tip to flatten your code with async/await.